hallamaria1997/AdvancedProject/README.md

 ### Plots Folder
 Holds all plots generated during the training process and hyperparameter tuning, this was more for documentation purposes.

+### Data Folder
+Contains all collected and generated data of the project used for training and prior to that data augmentation.